Katze putzt sich ständig

 Does your cat groom itself more often and more intensively than usual?
 Excessive grooming can indicate health problems.
 Find out here what illnesses or complaints are behind it and how you can help your cat.

-Is your cat constantly grooming itself more often than usual?
+Is your cat constantly grooming itself and more often than usual?
 Cats are very clean animals and their daily grooming takes up a lot of time.
 However, if your cat grooms itself unusually often and intensively, there could be a health problem behind its behavior.
 Find out here which illnesses and complaints cause your cat to groom its fur intensively and what you can do about it.

 Grooming cats